Inside the Stormy Daniels hush money payment that could lead to first Trump charges

 On 18 March, Mr Trump claimed he would be arrested on Tuesday 21 March in a furious all-caps Truth Social post.

 “NOW ILLEGAL LEAKS FROM A CORRUPT & HIGHLY POLITICAL MANHATTAN DISTRICT ATTORNEYS OFFICE, WHICH HAS ALLOWED NEW RECORDS TO BE SET IN VIOLENT CRIME & WHOSE LEADER IS FUNDED BY GEORGE SOROS, INDICATE THAT, WITH NO CRIME BEING ABLE TO BE PROVEN, & BASED ON AN OLD & FULLY DEBUNKED (BY NUMEROUS OTHER PROSECUTORS!)
 FAIRYTALE, THE FAR & AWAY LEADING REPUBLICAN CANDIDATE & FORMER PRESIDENT OF THE UNITED STATES OF AMERICA, WILL BE ARRESTED ON TUESDAY OF NEXT WEEK.
-PROTEST, TAKE OUR NATION BACK!”
-Mr Trump posted on Truth Social.
+PROTEST, TAKE OUR NATION BACK!”.

+But Tuesday came and went with no indictment - as the former president’s calls for protests also fell flat.

+The grand jury is slated to meet again on Wednesday afternoon (22 March) to hear from one more witness, according to reports.
+After that, they could vote on the indictment.

 Join our commenting forum